 Our Story

-Established in 2019, Stilly Woods Inn sits on five peaceful acres of hemlock, Western red cedars, and big leaf maples a half-mile from the South Fork of the Stillaguamish River.
-We grow pollinator-friendly plants, practice regenerative soil techniques in our kitchen gardens, and aim to keep a very light footprint in the surrounding woods.
+Established in 2019, Stilly Woods Inn sits on five peaceful acres of hemlocks, Western red cedars, and bigleaf maples about a half mile from the South Fork of the Stillaguamish River.
+We steward the land with a light footprint, allowing the surrounding forest to support a thriving ecosystem and wildlife habitat.